eric-d-knowles/hist_w2v/README.md

 Finally, the `training_results` folder is where a file containing evaluation metrics for a set of models is stored (i.e., `evaluation_results.csv`).

 Unless you have an extremely powerful personal computer, the code is probably only suitable to run on a high-performance computing (HPC) cluster; efficiently downloading, processing, and training models on ngrams in parallel takes lots of processors and memory.
+On my university's HPC, I typically request 14 cores and 128G of RAM.
 A priority for future development is to streamline the code for individual systems.